qaware/cloud-native-weather-golang/docs/README.md

 ## Continuous Development

 A good and efficient developer experience (DevEx) is of utmost importance for any cloud-native software engineer.
 Rule 1: stay local as long as possible.
 Rule 2: automate all required steps: compile and package the source code, containerize the artifact and deploy the K8s resources locally.
 Continuously.
 The tools _Tilt_ and _Skaffold_ can both be used to establish this continuous dev-loop.
 For this section, you only need to choose and use one of them.

-### Tilt
+### Option a) Tilt

 In this step we are going to use [Tilt](https://tild.dev) to build, containerize and deploy the application continuously to a local Kubernetes environment.